ibm-cloud-docs/vpc/cli-reference.md

 ## Regions and zones commands
 {: #geography}

-This section provides information about the CLI commands available for working with regions and zones.
+This section provides information about CLI commands for working with regions and zones.

 ## Regions
 {: #regions}